You will also find more information on the page links and FAQ’s below to find out about prices, road closures, the route, parking, and much more.

 The first group set off from the Point of Ayre at 9:30 am.
-The e-bikes will set off from the Point of Ayre at 10.15.
-The half event and the youths (14-15 years) will set off from St. Johns at 12:00 noon.
-Gear Transport If you want us to transport equipment and clothing to the finish (advisable if we have poor weather) please put it in a labelled pack and bring this to the starters who will put it in a lorry and take it to the finish for you.
-Note that gear will be taken to the end and collection from the MMBC tent on the beach.
+The e-bikes will set off from the Point of Ayre at 10.00.
+The half event will set off from St. Johns at 12:00 noon.
+Gear Transport If you want us to transport equipment and clothing to the finish (advisable if we have poor weather) please put it in a labeled pack and bring this to the starters who will put it in a lorry and take it to the finish for you.
+Note that gear will be taken to the end and collection from the MMBC designated area.
 In the event that you don’t make it to the finish, please contact us to arrange collection.
 It is not possible for us to transport equipment to intermediate checkpoints.
 You should carry everything that you will need en-route.

 If you want us to transport equipment and clothing to the finish (advisable if we have poor weather) please put it in a labelled pack and bring this to the starters who will put it in a lorry and take it to the finish for you.
-Note that gear will be taken to the end and collection from the MMBC tent on the beach.
-In the event that you don’t make it to the finish, please contact us to arrange collection.
+Note that gear will be taken to the finish and collection from the MMBC designated area. (ask an official at finish if unsure please) In the event that you don’t make it to the finish, please contact us to arrange collection.
 It is not possible for us to transport equipment to intermediate checkpoints.
 You should carry everything that you will need en-route

 SPECTATORS AND SUPPORT CREWS

 One of the best aspects of the event is the large number of spectators who turn out to support family & friends.
 However, if you are spectating, please make sure that you park your vehicle considerately.
 The road crossings have limited parking and your vehicle could cause an obstruction.